brilliancebitcoin/nostrgram/README.md

 * [ ] if a user is not near the bottom of the chat log, don't scroll to the bottom when they open up the keyboard
 * [ ] users who click or tap the back button should not close the app.
 They should go to the previous page
 * [ ] users who go from a channel to a profile should have a button to go back to the channel.
 The button that seems most obvious currently takes them to the sidebar
-* [ ] let users import a pubkey to add it that user to their dms
+* [ ] let users add a pubkey to their dms similar to how they can add channels